What Is Demerol?

 • High-Risk Behavior in Pursuit of the Drug

-Demerol is generally abused by crushing, chewing, snorting, or injecting the dissolved product.
+Demerol abuse can occur in various forms, including but not limited to, taking more than prescribed, using it in ways not intended (such as crushing, chewing, snorting, or injecting the dissolved product), or using it without a prescription.
 These practices will result in the uncontrolled delivery of the opioid and pose a significant risk to the abuser that could result in overdose or death.

 Immediate and Long-Term Dangers of Meperidine Abuse